teylorchapman/holbertonschool-low_level_programming/0x12-singly_linked_lists/README.md

-# This is the C - Singly Linked Lists project for Holberton Schools Tulsa
+# :sparkles: This is the C - Singly Linked Lists project for Holberton Schools Tulsa :sparkles:

 ## Objectives:

-    1. When and why use linked lists vs arrays
+    * When and why use linked lists vs arrays
-    1. How to build and used linked lists.
+    * How to build and used linked lists.

 ### Requirements: